Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

-But it is a measurable biological and psychological response.
+Approach anxiety is a measurable biological and psychological response.
+It’s not a buzzword, and it’s not an excuse.

-When a man prepares to approach a woman he finds attractive, his brain does not evaluate romance.
-It evaluates risk.
+When a man prepares to approach a woman he finds attractive, his brain doesn’t evaluate romance.
+Instead, it evaluates risk.

 - Rejection.